obawp/ow-force-show-admin-bar-for-admin/readme.txt

 == Description ==

-Always shows the admin bar to admin in the preview.
 Some plugins and themes hide the admin bar, making editing difficult.

-Compatibility:
+Ensures the admin bar is always visible for users with administrative privileges.

+**Compatibility:**

-- Wordpress preview (show)
+- WordPress preview (show)
 - Customizer (do not show)
 - Elementor editor (do not show)
 - Elementor preview (show)

 == Installation ==

-Install and activate
+1. Download the plugin.
+2. Upload the plugin folder to the `/wp-content/plugins/` directory.
+3. Activate the plugin through the **Plugins** menu in WordPress.

 == Frequently Asked Questions ==

-= How use? =
+= How do I use this plugin? =

-Simply install and it did the work.
+Simply install and activate the plugin.
+It will automatically ensure the admin bar is visible for admin users in the preview.

 == Screenshots ==

+1. Admin bar visible in WordPress and Elementor preview.

 == Changelog ==

+= 0.2 =
+* Added nonce verification for improved security.
+* Sanitized and validated all inputs.
+* Updated `Tested up to` to WordPress 6.7.

 = 0.1 =
-* Initial Release
+* Initial release.

 == Upgrade Notice ==

+= 0.2 =
+This update includes security improvements, input sanitization, and compatibility with WordPress 6.7.
+Upgrade to ensure the best performance and security.